fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-installation-lab.md

 sudo mysql -u root -p
 ```

-Provide your root password (or simple press enter) and create a database and user for Icinga web 2 with the following command:
+Provide your root password (or simple press enter) and create a database and a user for Icinga web 2 with the following command:

 ```
 create database icingaweb2;